What a year!

 Identify 10-15 needs and wants that are very important to you.

 This could be wants like salary, appreciation, status, bonuses, benefits, make the world better, workplace culture, able to get out of work on time, permanent or contract work.
-And needs like growth, autonomy, service, community, creativity.
+It includes needs like growth, autonomy, service, community, creativity.